ashyfox/arknights_ost_downloader/README.md

 - Add the counter in the multiprocess to count the songs and album
 - Fix the tool use on Windows will be false because the album name have the space in the last
 - Add the delay in every download active
+- Add the User Agent to avoid the Program identify is a crawler

 ### Falsed to accomplish